 - Iotify.io enables the simulation of thousands of IoT endpoints on the Cloud and the measurement of your system performance under load.
 It also helps you fix scaling issues before your customer discovers them.

 - Mosquitto is a very popular open-source broker people use in their test lab.
 They'll usually put Mosquitto on a raspberry pi or some other small server that mimics a broker.
-Mosquitto is lightweight and suitable for use on all devices, from low-power, single-board computers to full servers.
+Mosquitto is lightweight and suitable for use on every IoT device, from low-power, single-board computers to full servers.

 - Malaria is a set of tools to help with testing the scalability and load behavior of MQTT environments.

 - Copper is a light-level testing Firefox plugin.
 Copper allows you to use the browser to go to a CoAp server.
 So instead of you typing in the URL http://, you would type in CoAp://, and it’s able to traverse that server and perform these requests in response as if it were a CoAP browser rather than a standard Firefox browser.
 It does the translation for you.
 Unfortunately, since Mozilla changed their add-in model, this is not supported in the newer versions of Firefox.
 (As an alternative, check out the Chrome version.)